“Hey Siri, give us a hint.”

 - “I can retouch the model’s lips to give her more of a smile”

-- made up subtext: (because nobody likes bitchy models)
+- made up subtext: (because nobody likes frowning sour models)

 - actual subtext: (because fashion publications edit everything to promulgate unhealthy expectations of beauty)